Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/index.md

 );
 ```

-Or, if we wanted to, we could also wrap the expression in its own method like so:
+Or, if we wanted to, we could also wrap the expression in its own method as shown below:

 ```csharp
 public Option<int> GetMaxInstances() =>